 I handle numerous disputes for healthcare clients before the Department of Health, Department of Education, Insurance Department, Department of Tax and Finance, in multiple mediations, in arbitrations before several providers, including the American Arbitration Association, American Health Lawyer Association, JAMS and the International Centre for Dispute Resolution and in state and federal courts.

 I litigate a wide variety of commercial matters in other industries and have successfully handled product liability cases, trade secret, non-compete, fraud, breach of fiduciary duty, securities disputes and all types of class actions.

-Businesses in the health care industry are inundated with radical changes and constant pressure to do much more with less.
-More than ever, it is critical that health care providers have practical and cost efficient options for resolving disputes.
+Businesses in the healthcare industry are inundated with radical changes and constant pressure to do more with less.
+It is critical that healthcare providers have practical and cost efficient options for resolving disputes.

 U.S. District Court, Eastern District of New York